SteliosSpanos/flashcard-assistant/README.md

   - 🟢 Green for Easy
   - 🟡 Yellow for Medium
   - 🔴 Red for Hard
-- **Spoiler-Tagged Answers**: Click to reveal answers for self-testing
 - **Progress Stats**: Shows your current accuracy, streak, and cards reviewed

 ### Quick Setup